Home

 • Tax expenses limit the profit that may go to shareholders and investors.

-Recording and tracking all of your taxable income can be difficult—especially when the numbers begin adding up and you need to record a high number of eligible deductions.
+Recording and tracking all your taxable income and deductible expenses can be difficult—especially when you have a large volume of transactions.

-This is exactly why medium-to-large businesses and corporations have a dedicated tax accountant or tax accounting department.
-This subsector of accounting focuses on everything tax-related, like tax returns and payments, qualifying deductions (home offices, for example), investment gains and losses, and donations.
+This is exactly why medium-to-large businesses and corporations hire a dedicated tax accountant or tax accounting department.
+These accountants focus on everything tax-related, like tax returns and payments, qualifying deductions , investment gains and losses, and tax credits.

-When you have a platform that makes using GAAP easier, you can maintain compliance and feel more in control of your company’s financial health.
+When you have a platform for managing spending, accounts payable, and accounts receivable, it’s easier to conform with GAAP and feel in control of your company’s financial health.

 BILL and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on, for tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 BILL assumes no responsibility for any inaccuracies or inconsistencies in the content.
 While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, BILL is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
 In no event shall BILL, its affiliates or parent company, or the directors, officers, agents or employees thereof, be liable to you or anyone else for any decision made or action taken in reliance on the information in this site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Certain links in this site connect to other websites maintained by third parties over whom BILL has no control.
 BILL makes no representations as to the accuracy or any other aspect of information contained in other websites.